 What is workforce diversity?

 Workforce diversity refers to the individual characteristics employees have that make them unique.
-These characteristics can include gender, race, ethnicity, religion, age, sexual orientation, physical abilities and ideologies.
-Workforce diversity also includes a person’s life experiences, how they solve issues and your company’s overall culture.
+The workforce diversity definition can include gender, race, ethnicity, religion, age, sexual orientation, physical abilities and ideologies.
+Diversity also includes employees’ life experiences, how they solve issues and socioeconomic status.

 Here are some examples of workforce diversity: